CMSgov/beneficiary-reporting-api-client-examples/README.md

 ]
 ```

-The measures metadata can be found [here - wip](http://google.com).
+The measures metadata can be found [here](https://qpp.cms.gov/api/preview/submissions/web-interface/docs/#/Measures%20Metadata/get_metadata).
 Reviewing the metadata should provide sufficient explanation of each measure and the expected answers for the measure questions.

 # Installing and Getting Started #